 - View the following reports: Daily payments, Outstanding invoices, Upcoming birthdays, and Patients without upcoming appointments.

 The Power Receptionist has all the same permissions as a Receptionist, but with a little more oomph added in! ✨ A user with this role is kind of like an Administrator, but without some of the main "admin" permissions (i.e. they can't see a patient's medical information, add users, or export data).
 But, they can do a bit more than a regular Receptionist, and help the Administrator out with some of the "behind-the-scenes" stuff!
 Here's what a Power Receptionist can do:

-- Modify and delete any messages on the Dashboard.
+- Modify and archive any messages on the Dashboard.